JetBrains/compose-multiplatform/tutorials/Web/Getting_Started/README.md

-# Getting Started with Compose for Web
+# Getting Started With Compose for Web

-**The API is experimental and breaking changes can be expected**
+**The API is experimental, and breaking changes can be expected**

-## What is covered
+## Introduction

-In this tutorial we will create a simple web UI application using the Compose UI framework.
+In this tutorial, we will create a simple web UI application using the Compose UI framework.

 ## Prerequisites

-The following software has to be preinstalled:
+You need to have the following software installed before you begin:
 * JDK 11 or later
-* IntelliJ IDEA Community Edition or Ultimate Edition 20.2 or later (other editors could be used, but we assume you are using IntelliJ IDEA in this tutorial)
+* IntelliJ IDEA Community Edition or Ultimate Edition 2020.2 or later (you can use other editors, but for this tutorial we assume you are using IntelliJ IDEA)

 ## Creating a new project

-If you don't want to create the project manually, [download the example here]()
+If you don't want to create the project manually, you can [download the example here](https://github.com/JetBrains/compose-jb/tree/master/examples/web-getting-started)

-The project wizard doesn't support Compose for Web projects yet.
+The project wizard doesn't support Compose for web projects yet, so we need to perform the following steps:
-Therefore, the next steps need to be done:

 #### 1. Create a Kotlin Multiplatform project:
 - Select `Gradle` on the left menu